-How to exchange investment fund units
+How to switch investment fund units

-Upon request and subject to our then-current administrative rules you can exchange units of one fund in your plan for units of another investment fund.
-You can also set up an automatic monthly exchange.
-In both cases, the minimum amount you can currently exchange is \$50.
+Upon request and subject to our administrative rules, you can switch units of one investment fund in your policy for units of our other investment funds.

-When you exchange units, you're redeeming units of one or more funds and allocating their value to units of other funds.
+When you switch units, you're redeeming units of one or more investment funds and allocating their value to units of other investment funds.